vtex/front.phone/README.md

 front.phone checks phone countries files included, so if you include a new country file, it will recognize and validate as expected.

+There's also an Angular.js filter: `vtex-phone-filter.min.js`.
+(The bundle does not include the filter).

 ## Usage

 ### Getting Phone's Info